sara-nl/sdrdocs/source/pages/rest-api/intro.rst

 All request responses will be in JSON format and UTF-8 encoded, indicated by the ``Content-type`` header valued ``application/json;charset=UTF-8``.

-A deposit is represented as a JSON object:
+A deposit is represented as a typical JSON object with keys and their values:

 .. code-block:: json